FluvialSeds/isotopylog/README.rst

 Additionally, please cite the following peer-reviewed manuscript describing the deveopment of the package and clumped isotope data treatment:

 * J.D.
 Hemingway and G.A.
-Henkes (2020) A distributed activation energy model for clumped isotope bond reordering in carbonates. *Earth and Planetary Science Letters*, **in review**, pages.
+Henkes (2021) A disordered kinetic model for clumped isotope bond reordering in carbonates. *Earth and Planetary Science Letters*, **566**, 116962.

 If analyzing data with any of the previously published models, please also cite the relevant manuscript(s):